Aditya-Singh03/News-Aggregator/README.md

 ### Db-Service

 This service provides API calls to push and pull data into our database.
 All other services depend on this service to circulate data as necessary.
+We are using MongoDB noSQL database for all our data, hosted through MongoAtlas.

 ### Bundler